cisco/cisco-network-chef-cookbook/README.md

 ## Overview

 The `cisco-cookbook` allows a network administrator to manage Cisco Network Elements using Chef.
 This cookbook bundles a set of Chef Resources, providers, Sample Recipes and installation Tools for effective network management.
-The resources and capabilities provided by this cookbook will grow with contributions from Cisco, Chef inc, and the open source community.
+The resources and capabilities provided by this cookbook will grow with contributions from Cisco, Chef Software Inc., and the open source community.

 The Cisco Network Elements and Operating Systems managed by this cookbook are continuously expanding.
 Please refer to the [Limitations](#limitations) section for details on currently supported hardware and software.
 The Limitations section also provides details on compatible Chef client and Chef Server versions.